ACEP ID:

 The Deficit Reduction Act of 2005 mandated a quality adjustment in Medicare Diagnosis Related Group (DRG) payments for certain hospital-acquired conditions (HAC) when the condition was not present on admission (POA) to the hospital.
 In other words, hospitals would no longer receive additional payments for the care required as a result of certain accidents and medical errors that occurred during a hospital stay.
 CMS entitled the program “Hospital-Acquired Conditions and Present on Admission Indicator Reporting” and it views this initiative as an incentive for hospitals to improve patient care.

-As a back-drop to this initiative, CMS recently published annual HAC rates and estimates of cost savings and deaths averted from 2010 to 2015.
+As a back-drop to this initiative, CMS published annual HAC rates and estimates of cost savings and deaths averted from 2010 to 2015.
 The analysis indicated that hospitalized patients experienced > 3 million fewer HACs over the 5-year span (2011–2015) than if the HAC rate had remained at the 2010 level (representing a 21% decline).
-They estimate that approximately 125,000 fewer patients died due to hospital-acquired conditions and more than $28 billion in health care costs were saved from 2010 through 2015.
+They estimate that approximately 125,000 fewer patients died due to hospital-acquired conditions, and more than $28 billion in health care costs were saved from 2010 through 2015.

 HAC/POA data track the development of nosocomial infections and other adverse effects or iatrogenic complications during the inpatient hospital stay.
 POA Indicator codes must be assigned to all inpatient principal and secondary diagnosis codes, and most external cause of injury codes (ICD-9-CM “E codes” and ICD-10-CM “W, X, Y codes”).
 Hospitals began mandatory reporting of POA codes for Medicare inpatient claims on October 1, 2007.